-• We are pioneering a new treatment paradigm in immunometabolism based on novel pathways.
+We are pioneering a new treatment paradigm in immunometabolism based on novel pathways.
 Historically, innovation in autoimmune drug discovery has focused on the same known targets creating new molecules whose development has been hampered by toxicity issues connected to the mechanism of action or systemic pathways and which have provided only marginal change to efficacy at best.
+The late-stage development pipeline in IBD can be summarized by JAK/STAT-, cytokine-and adhesion-based mechanisms of action, while our lead product candidate, BT-11, is the most advanced immunometabolic asset in clinical development.
 Our unique ability to identify novel targets that intersect and provide upstream control of established inflammatory and regulatory pathways supports a clinical path to develop novel drugs.
 We are further leveraging these novel immunometabolic targets in a disease-specific way with an aim to provide better and more precise care to patients.